 A Chinese garden is not a western garden — there are tricks to “seeing” a classical Chinese garden, explains Shelly Bryant, author of The Classical Gardens of Shanghai.
-Bryant does just this in her brilliant book, opening the reader’s eyes to an appreciation of Chinese gardens – something she will share in person with us on Saturday, March 11, when she leads a walk through Shanghai’s most famous Chinese garden.
-(For event and booking information, click here.)
+Bryant does just this in her brilliant book, opening the reader’s eyes to an appreciation of Chinese gardens – something she has done with us on a series of tours that will eventually cover all the gardens in the book.
+(Next walk: Sunday October 22, Qiuxiapu – for event and booking information, click here.)

-The Classical Gardens of Shanghai, the latest in the Royal Asiatic Society Shanghai monograph series, looks at Shanghai’s five remaining classical Chinese gardens through their origins and tumultuous histories, guiding the reader through the gardens as they are today and providing the context with which to begin to truly appreciate this ancient Chinese art form.
+The Classical Gardens of Shanghai looks at Shanghai’s five remaining classical Chinese gardens through their origins and tumultuous histories, guiding the reader through the gardens as they are today and providing the context with which to begin to truly appreciate this ancient Chinese art form.

 Viewing a Chinese classical garden is not meant to be a passive activity, explains Bryant.
 She quotes Ming-era garden designer Ji Cheng: “The visitor is expected to enter the garden not only physically but also intellectually and emotionally.
 There is no definite way of making the most of scenery.
 You know it is right when it stirs your emotions.”

 Yet without an underlying intellectual understanding, how does one respond with the heart?
 Thus the aim of the book is to help readers interact with the gardens intellectually, in the hope that this will open up the possibility of emotional engagement as well.
-Bryant, who delved into Chinese sources and the original literature that inspired these gardens, captures the fascinating stories behind each of the gardens, from Yu Gardens’ family drama to the literary legacy of Qiuxiapu; Qushui Garden’s spirituality and the story of Guyi Garden’s revival, and the ancient history of Zuibaichi.
+Bryant, who researched the original literature that inspired the gardens as well as Chinese references, captures the fascinating stories behind each of the gardens, from Yu Gardens’ family drama to the literary legacy of Qiuxiapu; Qushui Garden’s spirituality and the story of Guyi Garden’s revival, and the ancient history of Zuibaichi.

 The classical Chinese gardens were created by the literati, creating microcosms of the world, and here, they showed off their learning.
 The gardens are an expression of culture, rich with literary references, and more: these are poetry and paintings brought to life.
 As Lynn Pan says in describing the book, “Shanghai’s classical gardens are as much text as space: they exist in art, poetry, and literature, as much as in stone, rock, and earth.”